kdvolder/tanzu-unjson/README.md

 Various tanzu components / controllers / pods produce logs in a json format that is hard to process as a human reader.

-This simple commandline utility processed and prints out the log entries in a more 'human friendly' format.
+This simple commandline utility processes and prints out the log entries in a more 'human friendly' format.

 ## Installation